One of the first questions many students ask upon arrival to Western Michigan University is, “May I work in the United States?”

 Comprehensive information is available in IRS Publication 519—U.S. Tax Guide for Aliens, which may be accessed on the IRS website or by calling (800) TAX-FORM (829-3676) to request that a copy be mailed to the student.
 The first few pages of Publication 519 explain the two tests for determining whether the student is a resident or nonresident alien: Green Card Test and Substantial Presence Test

 If a student is temporarily in the U.S. on an F/ J visa and has been present in the U.S. for no more than five calendar years, he or she is an exempt individual per the substantial presence test.
 An exempt individual is someone whose days in the U.S. are not counted toward the substantial presence test, not someone who is exempt from paying taxes.
 Exempt individuals are nonresident aliens until they are no longer exempt individuals, or until they receive permanent residency (Green Card) status.

-- Form W-2 reporting the taxable wages and any taxes withheld from the student's wages, and/or Form 1042-S reporting wages exempt from tax due to a tax treaty.
+- Form 1042S is used for reporting the taxable wages and any taxes withheld from the student's wages, and wages exempt from tax due to a tax treaty.

-- Other types of income that a student receives may also be reported to them after the end of the calendar year in which they were paid the income.
+- Other types of income that a student receives may also be reported to them on the Form 1042S after the end of the calendar year in which they were paid the income.